Pexels Ketut Subiyanto 4126694

 Judges Treat Pro Se Parties the Same as Attorneys

 The Colorado Supreme Court has ruled, in People v.
 Romero, that pro se parties are not to be given any special treatment and that the judge is to treat pro se parties the same as they would an attorney.
-Put bluntly, this means that the judge is not allowed to guide you or advocate for you, as that is your role.
+Put bluntly, this means that the judge is not allowed to guide you or advocate for you, as that is your role if you are acting as your own attorney.
 In order to effectively advocate for yourself you need a thorough understanding of the law, what requests are and are not reasonable given the circumstances, and how to present your case at a hearing.
 Again, mastering those areas takes years of study and practice and cannot be taught in any brief online class.

 The issue of pro se parties not receiving any special treatment is only amplified if you’re facing a contested hearing where the other party is represented by an attorney.
 If both parties to a case are pro se some judges may step in and take the reins of a hearing to an extent in order to address the necessary issues and help things move along.
 In a situation where one party is represented and the other is not, however, the judge will likely be more inclined to follow the law in People v.
 Romero and leave a pro se party to fend for themselves.
 Given the complexity and depth of the Colorado Rules of Evidence and the Colorado Rules of Civil Procedure any pro se party is at an enormous disadvantage when going against an attorney in a contested hearing.